EPFLiGHT/DeepBreath-NatMed23/README.md

 This will start the training process using the specified configuration file.
 You can modify the configuration files or create your own to customize the training process for your own needs.

+To compute predictions based on the first (2.5, 5.0, ..., 30.0) seconds of your recordings, you can run the `duration_experiments.py` script.
+It uses the same input arguments as `train_audio_classifier.py`.

 ## License